-Tokyo 2020 Skateboarding Gold Medalist Yuto Horigome’s Love for Homegrown Dishes
+Skateboarding Gold Medalist Yuto Horigome and His Love for Homegrown Dishes

 One city that holds a special place in Yuto’s heart is the city of Yamagata where his grandmother is from.
 To most people, the place is known for the beautiful cherry blossoms during the springtime but for Yuto, he highly recommends visiting during the wintertime for the snowboarding experience and to try one of the best mochis in Japan.

 UPDATE (Aug 2023) – Yuto Horigome announced his sneaker line collaboration Nike SB Dunk Low x Yuto Wolf Grey with Nike Skateboarding.
 With the crisp light grey, white, and brown colors as the backdrop to the light moss green swoosh logo, along with his family’s crest inscribed within the skateboarding sneaker itself, I can understand why the shoe has now been SOLD OUT.